 The Te Aro Park - Assessing Harm report is the result of a collaboration between Wellington City Council Officers and the New Zealand Police over the course of 2019/2020 to identify and address safety concerns within Te Aro Park.

 The report summarises actions taken to date and further outlines potential solutions for the remaining challenges that exist within the park.

 In order to improve safety within Te Aro Park, the report outlines options which have been categorised into projects for possible implementation over short, medium and long term, many of which are already underway.

-Since the draft internal report was first submitted by the working group to Wellington City Council and New Zealand Police leadership, a number of recommended actions have been implemented, issues surrounding the park have gained considerable public attention, and work is continuing between Council, New Zealand Police and partners to implement improvements.
+Since the draft internal report was first submitted by the working group to Wellington City Council and New Zealand Police leadership, a number of the recommended actions have been implemented.